Stephen A. Douglas: Pierce administration

 Forcing Slavery Down the Throat of a Freesoiler – An 1856 cartoon depicts a giant "Free Soiler" being held down by James Buchanan and Lewis Cass standing on the Democratic platform marked "Kansas", "Cuba" and "Central America".
 Franklin Pierce also holds down the giant's beard as Douglas shoves a black man down his throat.
 A victim of lynching can also be seen in the background.

-After the election, Douglas expected to have influence in the selection of Pierce's cabinet, and possibly to receive a cabinet appointment himself.
-Defying those expectations, Pierce largely ignored Douglas and instead gave key positions to rivals of Douglas, including Buchanan and Jefferson Davis.
-After the death of his daughter in early 1853, Douglas went on a five-month-long tour of Europe.
-Returning to the Senate in late 1853, Douglas initially sought to avoid taking center stage in national debates, but he once again became involved in sectional disputes stemming from the issue of slavery in the territories.
-In order to provide for western expansion and the completion of a transcontinental railroad, Douglas favored incorporating parts of the vast unorganized territory located west of the Missouri River and east of the Rocky Mountains.
-In January 1854, he proposed to organize two new territories: Nebraska Territory, located west of Iowa, and Kansas Territory, located south of Nebraska Territory and west of Missouri.
+Douglas expected to have influence in the selection of Pierce's cabinet, and possibly receive an appointment himself.
+However, Pierce largely ignored Douglas and gave key positions to Douglas's rivals, including Buchanan and Jefferson Davis.
+After the death of his daughter in early 1853, Douglas went on a five-month tour of Europe.
+Returning to the Senate in late 1853, he initially sought to avoid taking center stage in national debates, but once again became involved in disputes over slavery in the territories.
+To provide for western expansion and the completion of a transcontinental railroad, Douglas favored incorporating parts of the territory west of the Missouri River and east of the Rocky Mountains.
+In January 1854, he proposed to organize Nebraska Territory and Kansas Territory.
 Under the doctrine of popular sovereignty, the citizens of each territory would determine the status of slavery.
 Douglas also reluctantly agreed to an amendment that would provide for the formal repeal of the Missouri Compromise.
-Aided by Jefferson Davis, Douglas convinced President Pierce to support his proposal.
+Aided by Jefferson Davis, Douglas convinced Pierce to support his proposal.

-Douglas' proposal, which would come to be known as the Kansas–Nebraska Act, provoked a strong reaction in the North, where the repeal of the Missouri Compromise was unpopular.
-Douglas argued that the Compromise of 1850 had already superseded the Missouri Compromise, and argued that the citizens of the territories should have the right to determine the status of slavery.
+Douglas's proposal, the Kansas–Nebraska Act, provoked a strong reaction in the North, where repeal of the Missouri Compromise was unpopular.
+Douglas argued that the Compromise of 1850 had already superseded the Missouri Compromise, and that citizens of the territories should have the right to determine the status of slavery.
 Opponents of popular sovereignty attacked its supposed fairness; Abraham Lincoln claimed that Douglas "has no very vivid impression that the Negro is human; and consequently has no idea that there can be any moral question in legislating about him".
-Nonetheless, the Kansas–Nebraska Act won passage in both houses of Congress, albeit narrowly in the House of Representatives.
-In both the House and the Senate, every Northern Whig voted against the Kansas–Nebraska Act, while just under half of the Northern Democrats and the vast majority of Southern congressmen of both parties voted for the act.
+Nonetheless, the Kansas–Nebraska Act won passage in both houses of Congress.
+In both the House and the Senate, every Northern Whig voted against the Kansas–Nebraska Act, while just under half of the Northern Democrats and the vast majority of Southern congressmen of both parties voted in favor.
 Northern opponents of the act saw it as a triumph for the hated Slave Power.
-Douglas had hoped that the Kansas–Nebraska Act would help ease sectional tensions, and he was surprised by the intensity of Northern backlash to his proposal and to Douglas himself.
+Douglas hoped that the Kansas–Nebraska Act would ease sectional tensions, and he was surprised by the intensity of Northern backlash.
 He later remembered, "I could travel from Boston to Chicago by the light of my own effigy."